Paella: A Recipe for American Cooks

 - Water, 125 cc.

 - Kokuho pearl rice, 100 cc.
-I think this is simply the best rice I have ever used for paella, better than SOS or La Fallera, which are the ones typically used for paella in Valencia.
+I think this is simply the best rice I have ever used for paella, better than SOS, La Fallera, or even Bomba, which are the ones typically used for paella in Valencia.
 I discovered this rice in the US and I am very impressed by it.
-Besides, if you follow the quantities for rice and water given in the bag, it almost always comes out perfect.
+Besides, if you follow the quantities for rice and water given in the bag, it always comes out perfect.
 If you cannot find it, try to use pearl rice–not long grain, and definitely not “instant” rice.

 - Lemon, 1/4 piece.